Alan Hovhaness: Trips to Asia

 From 1959 through 1963 Hovhaness conducted a series of research trips to India, Hawaii, Japan, and South Korea, investigating the ancient traditional musics of these nations, and eventually integrating elements of these into his own compositions.
 His study of Carnatic music in Madras, India (1959–60), during which he collected over 300 ragas, was sponsored by a Fulbright fellowship.
 While in Madras, he learned to play the veena and composed a work for Carnatic orchestra entitled Nagooran, inspired by a visit to the dargah at Nagore.
 This composition was performed by the South Indian Orchestra of All India Radio Madras and broadcast on All-India Radio on February 3, 1960.
 Hovhaness also compiled a large amount of material on Carnatic ragas in preparation for a book on the subject, but never completed it.

-He then studied Japanese gagaku music (learning the wind instruments hichiriki, shō, and ryūteki) in the spring of 1962 with Masatoshi Shamoto in Hawaii, and a Rockefeller Foundation grant allowed him further gagaku studies with Masataro Togi in Japan (1962–63).
+He then studied Japanese gagaku music (learning the wind instruments hichiriki, shō, and ryūteki) in the spring of 1962 with Rev. Masatoshi Shamoto (1934-2020), a Tenrikyo minister, in Hawaii, and a Rockefeller Foundation grant allowed him further gagaku studies with Masatarō Tōgi (東儀 和太郎, 1910-1993) in Japan (1962-1963).
 Also while in Japan, he studied and played the nagauta (kabuki) shamisen and the jōruri (bunraku) shamisen.
 In recognition of the musical styles he studied in Japan, he wrote Fantasy on Japanese Woodprints, Op.
 211 (1965), a concerto for xylophone and orchestra.

 In 1963 he composed his second ballet score for Martha Graham, entitled Circe.

-He and his then wife then set up a record label devoted to the release of his own works, Poseidon Society.
+He and his fifth wife, Elizabeth Whittington, then set up a record label devoted to the release of his own works, Poseidon Society.
 Its first release was in 1963, with around 15 discs following over the next decade.
 Following their divorce, the wife was granted ownership of the label but then either sold or transferred rights to this catalog to Crystal Records.

-In 1965, as part of a US government-sponsored delegation, he visited Russia as well as Soviet-controlled Georgia and Armenia, the only time he visited his paternal ancestral homeland.
+In 1965, as part of a U.S. government-sponsored delegation, he visited Russia as well as Soviet-controlled Georgia and Armenia, the only time he visited his paternal ancestral homeland.
 While there, he donated his handwritten manuscripts of harmonized Armenian liturgical music to the Yeghishe Charents State Museum of Arts and Literature in Yerevan.

 In the mid-1960s he spent several summers touring Europe, living and working much of the time in Switzerland.